Vincent Kompany: Personal life

-In April 2014, Kompany opened two new sports bars in Belgium by the name of Good Kompany, one at the Grand Place in Brussels and the other at the Groenplaats in Antwerp.
+In April 2014, Kompany opened two new sports bars in Belgium called Good Kompany, one at the Grand-Place in Brussels and the other at the Groenplaats in Antwerp.
 However, Kompany closed down both bars within a year of their opening.
-At the time of their closure, Kompany was quoted as saying "I regret this decision.
+At the time of their closure, Kompany was quoted as saying: "I regret this decision.
 We had enough customers, turnover was good, but not enough to cover the costs.
 So that's where it ends.
 Lesson 1 in business: investments are always a risk.
 You win some, you lose some."